6 ways learning a new language opens your eyes to the world

 Read more language learning tips here:

-Learning a bit of the language of your travel destination can be truly helpful – gaining you respect and perhaps even a few favors from delighted locals.
-Learning a language quickly, however, is the challenge.
-Obviously, the less time you spend somewhere, the less of...
+Learning a language quickly for your travel destination can be truly helpful – gaining you respect and perhaps even a few favors from delighted locals.
+We’ve got some easy language learning tips to help.

 While English is one of the most commonly spoken languages in the world if you really want to be comfortable traveling it pays to know how to best communicate when traveling.
-We’ll show you nine easy ways to be sure you are understood and understanding.
+We’ll show you eight easy ways to communicate in any language to be sure you are understood and understanding.